PolymerSearch/api-instructions/README.md

-# Welcome to PolymerSearch Public API instructions
+# **Welcome to the Polymer Search API**

-**Polymer Search** offers the fastest way to convert any dataset into a fully interactive and intelligent Polymer app.
-Anyone with basic spreadsheet experience can then use it to get AI-recommended insights, make lightning quick visualizations or reports, find deeper patterns around business outcomes and do complex queries, all visually.
+The Polymer Search API  is the fastest way to convert any dataset into a fully interactive web application, allowing anyone to access AI-recommended insights, make lightning quick visualizations or reports, and more.

-You can use this API to directly transform data to an web app.
-PolymerSearch's API endpoints provide a simple interface that can be integrated in 5 minutes.
+The API endpoints provide a simple interface that can be integrated quickly.

 Detailed API Documentation is available [HERE](https://apidocs.polymersearch.com/).

-**Conctact:**  Please contact contact@polymersearch.com for integrating this API with your internal or external business platform.
+**Get in touch**: Contact emir@polymersearch.com for questions about integrating the API with your business platform or other project.

 ### Before: Any raw dataset
 <img src="https://github.com/PolymerSearch/api-instructions/blob/master/assets/raw_csv.png" width="800">

-### After: A fully interactive site.
+### After: A fully interactive site
 Check out some live examples: https://flixgem.com, https://sheethacks.com
 ![Polymer App](https://github.com/PolymerSearch/api-instructions/blob/master/assets/polymer_app.png?raw=true&s=400)

-## What is PolymerSearch
+## What is Polymer Search?

-[Polymer Search](https://polymersearch.com) is the world's fastest path to a data-driven team, regardless of background.
-It lets you upload or sync a CSV/spreadsheet and creates an interactive web app that you can share easily with others.
+[Polymer Search](https://polymersearch.com) is the world's fastest path to data-empowerment for everyone.
+Just upload or connect a CSV/spreadsheet, and create an interactive web application that allows individuals of all backgrounds to understand and share data like never before.

-## First step: Getting your API key and Authentication
+## First step: Getting your API key and authentication

-PolymerSearch API uses API keys to allow access to our endpoints.
-You can register a new API key as a user, inside workspace settings, on the API Keys section.
+The Polymer Search API uses API keys to regulate endpoint access.
+You can register a new API key as a user within ‘Workspace Settings’ and the ‘API Keys’ tab.

 ![Creating an API key](https://github.com/PolymerSearch/api-instructions/blob/master/assets/api_key_management.png?raw=true)

-As of now you can create as many API Keys as you want and give them a name.
-Once you don't want to use it you can disable it from the dashboard.
-PolymerSearch API expects the API key to be included in all API requests to the server.
-There are two ways to include it in requests:
+You can create as many API Keys as you want.
+If you no longer want to use a key, you may disable it from the dashboard.
+The Polymer Search API expects an API key to be included in all API requests to the server.
+There are two ways to include a key in requests:

 As a query parameter:  `?api_key=&your_api_key`
 As a header:  `X-API-KEY: &your_api_key`